rohanbalkondekar/XploR5/README.md

 ## Hello world!&nbsp;<img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Earth.gif" width="24px">

- I am a full-stack web developer🧑‍💻 and digital craftsman🪄, I am passionate about building my version of the digital world one step at a time.
+ I am a full-stack web developer🧑‍💻 (Rust + TypeScript) and digital craftsman🪄, I am passionate about building my version of the digital world one step at a time.
 I love it so much that I made a career out of it.
-With a background in Mechanical Engineering and a keen interest in software, I have honed my skills in Rust and  Angular.
-I love exploring so thats where the XploR5 (pronounces Explores) comes in so BeRohan XploR5🚀
+With a background in Mechanical Engineering and a keen interest in software, I have honed my skills in Actix and Next.js.
+I love all kinds of explortion so thats where the XploR5 (pronounces Explores) comes in so BeRohan XploR5🚀

 ### 🧰 Languages and Tools